Lindsay Arnold Shows Off Her Baby Bump In A Red Bikini: ’18 Weeks Today’

 Dancing with the Stars professional dancer Lindsay Arnold is embracing the summertime weather by wearing a red bikini and showing off her small baby bump.
 On Wednesday, the DWTS star shared a trio of new photos on her Instagram page and her fans went crazy over them.

-Lindsay revealed the news about her pregnancy about a month ago and she’s posted a few baby bump updates on her Instagram page since then.
+Lindsay revealed the news about her pregnancy about a month ago and she’s posted a few baby updates on her Instagram page since then.
 She isn’t due until November, but she is definitely sporting a bit of a bump already.

-The geotag of Lindsay’s new Instagram post suggested that she and her husband are currently enjoying the sights of Lake Powell, Utah.
-In the first photo, Lindsay stood with her back to her husband Sam, snuggled up against him as his arms wrapped around her waist and rested on her baby bump.
+The geotag of Lindsay’s new post suggested that she and her husband Sam are currently enjoying the sights of Lake Powell, Utah.
+In the first photo, she stood with her back to her hubby, snuggled up against him as his arms wrapped around her waist and rested on her baby bump.

-The DWTS star and her husband Sam seemed to be standing on a high rock ledge of sorts, the water and rock structures of the gorgeous setting behind them.
-Sam was dressed casually and both he and Lindsay smiled as they looked toward the camera.
+The DWTS star and her husband seemed to be standing on a high rock ledge of sorts, with the water and rock structures of the gorgeous setting behind them.
+Sam was dressed casually, and both he and Lindsay smiled as they looked toward the camera.

-The Dancing with the Stars dancer had one leg placed in front of the other, her knee bent and toes pointed.
+Lindsay had one leg placed in front of the other as she kept her knee bent and her toes pointed.
 This position showcased her muscular, athletic legs, and the bikini top revealed a hint of cleavage.

 However, it seemed that it was that baby bump that caused a frenzy among Lindsay’s followers.

-In her caption, Lindsay noted that she was exactly 18 weeks pregnant now.
-She teased that this was a “bump date” and the other two photos in the Instagram post showed Sam and Lindsay standing in slightly different cozy positions.
+The other two snaps showed Sam and Lindsay standing in slightly different cozy positions.
+In her caption, the dancer noted that she was exactly 18 weeks pregnant now.
+She also teased that this was a “bump date.”

 This new post from the DWTS star received more than 20,000 likes in a mere 25 minutes.
-About 100 comments quickly poured in as well and people were tickled to see these new baby bump photos.
+About 100 comments quickly poured in as well and people were tickled to see these new photos.

 “And you can still see those abs…whaaat,” teased one of Linday’s followers.